colejd/OculusEye/PS3EyeDriver/README.md

 #PS3EyePlugin
 PS3EyePlugin is an efficient dylib for accessing Playstation 3 Eye cameras over USB.
 It has both a C++ and Objective-C interface, allowing it to work with either language.
 Additionally, it includes an interface for Unity, should you wish to use it there.

+Currently, this library is configured for 64-bit; however, 32-bit or universal is not out of the question.
+You'll need to rebuild Boost with universal support.

 #Requirements
 - OSX 10.9+
 - LibUSB (1.09)